tesa-klebeband/srv-scan/README.md

 The output will be written to stdout, but can be redirected to a file using `stdbuf -oL build/srv-scan 256 22 1000 &> "filename"`

 ## License
-All files within this repo are released under the MIT License as per the LICENSE file stored in the root of this repo.
+All files within this repo are released under the GNU GPL V3 License as per the LICENSE file stored in the root of this repo.